Tulane University Nike Tennis Camp

 In 2007, Tulane Director of Athletics Rick Dickson began his search for a head women's tennis coach to restart the program.
 He was looking for an inspirational leader, a builder of character and a skillful tactician who could take a team from ground zero and make it an immediate contender.
 His search ended at Sisk's doorstep and she has proven to be the perfect fit for the Green Wave program.

-Along the way, four Green Wave student-athletes have either earned All C-USA and All-Louisiana honors a combined 15 occasions.
-Recently departed senior Mariam Kurdadze completed her career as a four-time All-Conference USA selection, a three-time All-Louisiana performer and was the C-USA and Louisiana Freshman of the Year in 2009 and the Louisiana Player of the Year as a senior in 2012.
+Along the way, seven Green Wave student-athletes have earned All-Conference and All-Louisiana honors on a combined 20 occasions.
+One of Sisk's first recruits, Mariam Kurdadze, completed her career as a four-time All-Conference USA and All-Louisiana performer and was the C-USA and Louisiana Freshman of the Year in 2009 and the Louisiana Player of the Year as a senior in 2012.
 She completed her career with 91 singles victories and 79 doubles victories under Sisk's tutelage.
 Just this past season, freshman Naz Karagoz earned one of the coveted spots on The American's All-Conference team after posting a 10-7 dual record.

-In addition to the effort on the court, Sisk's Tulane teams have been equally as impressive in the classroom as members of the Green Wave teams have earned C-USA Commissioner's Academic Honor Roll recognition 30 times and four different players have garnered C-USA Academic Medal honors for sporting a GPA of 3.75 or higher.
+In addition to the effort on the court, Sisk's Tulane teams have been equally as impressive in the classroom.
 Sisk's team has consistently rated in the Top 10 percent of all Division I women's tennis programs in the NCAA's Academic Progress Rates (APR).
 In 2014, Klara Vyskocilova, Jacqui Katz and Meredith Maltby were named ITA Scholars, while the 2013-14 squad picked up the ITA Academic Award with a combined GPA of 3.453.

 A tireless recruiter, Sisk's inaugural class was rated the No. 25 recruiting class in the nation by the Tennis Recruiting Network and the 2009-10 rookies earned the No. 7 spot in TRN's list of mid-major programs.
 Sisk's class of 2012-13 rated as the No. 2 mid-major recruiting class by TRN.
 More notably, Sisk's 2014 recruiting class was ranked 23rd in the country by tennisrecruiting.net, the highest ranked class in program history.